hyoungjoojin/notes/content/computer-graphics/_index.md

 - Tiled Triangle Traversal: We can use a tiled approach, where if a certain area of pixels do not cover a triangle at all or if the area is entirely covered by a triangle we can early return and don't compute the individual pixel values within the tile.
-- Hierarchial Strategy: We can recursively use the tiled triangle traversal approach.
+- Hierarchical Strategy: We can recursively use the tiled triangle traversal approach.

 ## Ray Tracing